ThePhD/sol2/docs/source/api/usertype.rst

 inheritance
 -----------

-Sol can adjust pointers from derived classes to base classes at runtime, but it has some caveats based on what you compile with:
+sol can adjust pointers from derived classes to base classes at runtime, but it has some caveats based on what you compile with:

 If your class has no complicated™ virtual inheritance or multiple inheritance, than you can try to sneak away with a performance boost from not specifying any base classes and doing any casting checks.
 (What does "complicated™" mean?
 Ask your compiler's documentation, if you're in that deep.)